Charles S. T. Calder

-Charles S. T. Calder (c.
-1891 – December 1972) was a Scottish archaeologist who undertook extensive explorations from the 1920s to 1950s.
+Charles S. T. Calder (March 1891 – December 1972) was a Scottish archaeologist who undertook extensive explorations from the 1920s to 1950s.
 He is best known for his explorations of Neolithic cairns and buildings in Shetland in the 1940s and 1950s, although his contribution to the investigative work and publications of RCAHMS during a period of over 40 years service cannot be overstated.

 Early years

 Charles Shaw Tyrie Calder was born on 1 March 1891 in Forfar, and trained as an architect.

 In 1914 he joined the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).

 Calder joined the Royal Engineers Territorial Force towards the end of World War I. He enlisted on 30 March 1918 and probably trained at Newark-on-Trent, Southwell, and the Curragh in Ireland.
 He saw some active service in France and Flanders with the 529th (East Riding) Field Company, Royal Engineers, although most of the fighting was over.
 He was promoted to Lieutenant on 30 September 1919, and soon after was demobilised.